fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ### 3rd June

 Testing of CANTOTEM 1c beta 3 with criticalEvent code.
+A first test has been successful.
+Now I need to update the code in CAN1602BUT to display the correct message.

 ### 31st May